3D NAND: The future of flash memory

 “This new technology, powered by our innovative materials and solutions, will enable a future where everything and everyone will be connected.”

 3D NAND is state-of-the-art, but manufacturers are already looking ahead to the next chapter in the flash memory story.
-News of the development of 4D NAND was first released in late 2018.
+News of the development were first released in late 2018.

 With the race on to fill the predicted data storage gap of 6ZB by 2020, it seems likely that we won’t be waiting long for further developments.